mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

 Apache Kafka nowadays is clearly the leading technology concerning message brokers.
 It's scalable, resilient, and easy to use.
 Moreover, it leverages a bunch of interesting client libraries that offer a vast set of additional feature.
-One of this libraries is _kafka-streams_.
+One of these libraries is _Kafka streams_.

 Kafka streams brings a completely full stateful streaming system based directly on top of Kafka.
 Moreover, it introduces many interesting concepts, like the duality between topics and database tables.
-Implementing such concepts, kafka streams provide us many useful operation on topics, such as joining messages, grouping capabilities, and so on.
+Implementing such concepts, Kafka streams provides us many useful operations on topics, such as joins, grouping capabilities, and so on.

-Because the kafka-streams library is very large and quite complex, this article will introduce only its main features, such use the architecture, the types `KStream`, `KTable`, and `GlobalKTable`, and some information about the _state store_.
+Because the Kafka streams library is quite complex, this article will introduce only its main features, such as the architecture, the Stream DSL with its basic types `KStream`, `KTable`, and `GlobalKTable`, and the transformations defined on them.

 ## 1. Set up

-As we said, the Kafka streams are implemented using a set of client libraries.
+As we said, the Kafka streams library is implemented using a set of client libraries.
 In addition, we will use the Circe library to deal with JSON messages.
 Using Scala as the language to make some experiments, we have to declare the following dependencies in the `build.sbt` file: